Analysis | Asa Hutchinson and the conservative case for caution on transgender restrictions

 That last argument is key.
 Hutchinson has indeed signed numerous abortion restrictions into law since becoming governor in 2015, and he signed the most far-reaching one just a month ago.
 It’s a bill that experts say would ban nearly all abortions in the state and could force the Supreme Court to take up the issue.
 His social conservative bona fides are difficult to dispute.

 But even in signing that abortion bill, he raised concerns about the legality of the law and its lack of exemptions for rape and incest.
-And there have been a handful of other episodes in which he’s seemingly tried to guide his party in ways that went against the grain of the most passionate portions of the base.
+And there have been a handful of other episodes in which he has seemingly tried to guide his party in ways that went against the grain of the most passionate portions of the base.

 Last year, he was among the earliest GOP governors in the coronavirus pandemic to adopt a mask mandate, leaving it in place for longer than most states with Republicans in charge and most Southern states.
 In 2015, he forced the state legislature to water down a religious freedom bill after a backlash against a similar law in Indiana.
 In 2017, he successfully pushed a bill to prohibit the state from commemorating Confederate General Robert E. Lee on the same day as Martin Luther King Jr. Day, after such efforts had repeatedly failed in the state legislature.
 In 2019, he supported changing the meaning of a star on the Arkansas state flag from commemorating the Confederacy to acknowledging Native Americans’ contributions to the state.
-And earlier this year, he pushed for state legislators to pass a hate crimes law, which Arkansas is among the last in the nation to have.
+And earlier this year, he pushed for state legislators to pass a hate-crime law, which Arkansas is among the last in the nation to have.

 None of these were the positions of moderates, necessarily, but in a Southern state they were significant moves.

 Nor did any of them propel Hutchinson into the national spotlight.
-But through a confluence of circumstances — most notably Arkansas’s early push to ban children from getting gender-affirming treatments — Hutchinson is making a conspicuous decision to lean into a limited-government argument for caution on transgender bills.
+But through a confluence of circumstances — most notably Arkansas’s early push to ban children from receiving gender-affirming treatments — Hutchinson is making a conspicuous decision to lean into a limited-government argument for caution on transgender bills.

 It obviously wasn’t compelling to GOP state legislators, who essentially matched their previous overwhelming majorities for the bill in overriding the veto.
-But his stand in the face of an expected veto override and then his decision to press the issue to conservative viewers on Fox News is a significant development in a debate over transgender rights that is quickly ramping up in states across the country.
+But his stand in the face of an expected veto override and then his decision to press the issue to conservative viewers on Fox News is a significant development in a debate about transgender rights that is quickly ramping up in states nationwide.